 Newsrooms are shrinking and social media has democratized the publishing of information.
 There are far more PR practitioners in the U.S. than journalists.
-According to Bloomberg, Public Relations jobs have exceeded those of reporters by more than a six-to-one ratio, significantly up from last year.
+According to Bloomberg, Public Relations jobs have exceeded those of reporters by more than a six-to-one ratio, which is significantly up from last year.
 According to data from the U.S. Census, the ratio was two-to-one 20 years ago.

 PR professionals outnumber journalists by 6:1

 This represents a 2x increase in 10 years.

 While media relations is still part of the mix, it is usually a smaller component of most public relations plans.
 It is also significantly more challenging to get the attention of journalists than it ever has been before!
 That is why learning how to pitch the media and what makes a story newsworthy is so critical in today’s media landscape.